 Unless, of course, you’ve requested a change.
 We will always accommodate your needs.
 But our goal is to anticipate every component of the project in advance so that no change orders are ever needed.
 We make a sincere effort to imagine all angles of a loft renovation before we take the first step so that no surprises trip us up later on.

-We are ready to work with you for your next loft renovation.
+We're ready to work on your upcoming loft renovation.
 Contact us to discuss your project and how we can help.